theonlyid/spectral/README.md

 ### Example notebooks

 Post installation, a good place to start is example notebooks.
 They can be found in the docs, within the subfolder for each module.

-For Spectral, the notebooks can be found [here](/docs/notebooks/).
+The notebooks can be found [here](/docs/notebooks/).

 ## 6. FAQS <a name="faqs"></a>